NSF–DOE Vera C. Rubin Observatory

 A subset of data will be widely available through Rubin Observatory’s Education and Public Outreach (EPO) dynamic website, which will offer tools and activities for formal educators, citizen scientists, informal science centers, and the general public to engage, explore, and discover.

 Rubin Observatory was the top-ranked large ground-based project in the 2010 Astrophysics Decadal Survey.
-First Light is anticipated in 2024.
+First Light is anticipated in mid-2025.

 The astronomical community is honored to have the opportunity to conduct astronomical research on Cerro Tololo and Cerro Pachón in Chile.
 We recognize and acknowledge the very significant cultural role and reverence that these sites have to the local communities in Chile.